shanewoods/List-of-courses/README.md

 # 💻 Coursework
+Here are a list of courses I am currently working on.
+There are currently  courses with a total of 800 hours

 # Pédagogie
 - Learn how to Learn.
 School: [OpenClassrooms][2].
 Duration 6 hours. 📎 file here

+# Development
+- Understanding the Web.
+School: [OpenClassrooms][2].
+Duration 4 hours. 📎 file here
+- Build Your First Web Pages With HTML and CSS.
+School: [OpenClassrooms][2].
+Duration 10 hours. 📎 file here
+- Create Web Page Layouts With CSS.
+School: [OpenClassrooms][2].
+Duration 10 hours. 📎 file here

+# Career Coaching
+- Stay Up to Date With Innovations in Your Field.
+School: [OpenClassrooms][2].
+Duration 4 hours. 📎 file here

 [2]:https://openclassrooms.com/ "OpenClassrooms"